|

 providing the market for thousands of written dramas, quite a few of which

-survive to us.
 Although the First Ceiolaian Empire

 in the east had a highly literate nobility, the Nacateca West was where